Flagsmith/flagsmith-docs/docs/deployment/kubernetes.md

 :::

-You can provide configuration options to the postgres database by modifying the values:
+You can provide configuration options to the postgres database by modifying the values, for example the below changes the max_connections:

 ```yaml
 postgresql: